What Happens If I Don't Pay Property Taxes in Connecticut

 In some cases, the tax collector may initiate a summary proceeding to foreclose.
 A summary procedure can happen if the fair market value of your home is less than the total amount you owe, including tax liens and other encumbrances, and is not more than $100,000.
 (Conn.
 Gen. Stat. § 12-182).

-Many states give delinquent taxpayers the chance to pay off the amounts owed and keep the home, even after a tax sale happens.
+Many states allow delinquent taxpayers to pay off the amounts owed and keep the home, even after a tax sale happens.
 This process is called "redeeming" the property.

 Your Right of Redemption After a Tax Sale in Connecticut

-In Connecticut, the redemption period is usually six months after the sale.
-This time frame can vary, though, depending on your particular circumstances.
-If you abandon the home, for example, or the property meets other conditions established by town ordinance, you get 60 days after the sale to redeem.
+Reduced redemption period for abandoned properties.
+If you abandon the home (that is, permanently move out) or the home meets other conditions established by town ordinance, you get 60 days after the sale to redeem.
 (Conn.
-Gen. Stat.
-Ann. § 12-157).
+Gen. Stat. § 12-157).

 • the amount of taxes, interest, and charges due at the time of the sale, and

-• interest at the rate of 18% per year on the total purchase price that the person (or entity) who bought the home at the auction paid (Conn.
-Gen. Stat.
-Ann. § 12-157).
+• interest at the rate of 18% per year on the total purchase price that the person (or entity) who bought the home at the auction paid.
+(Conn.
+Gen. Stat. § 12-157).

 Your Right of Redemption In a Tax Foreclosure in Connecticut

-You can get your home back by paying the amount of the tax lien, plus interest, lien fees, and other accrued charges (Conn.
-Gen. Stat.
-Ann. § 12-189).
+How much you'll have to pay to redeem.
+You can get your home back by paying the amount of the tax lien, plus interest, lien fees, and other accrued charges.
+(Conn.
+Gen. Stat. § 12-189).

-The redemption period with this type of foreclosure ends on the last day of the fourth month after the month in which the collector filed the petition for summary foreclosure in court.
+In some circumstances, the collector may file a petition for a summary foreclosure with the court.
+When a summary foreclosure occurs, you have until the last day of the fourth month after the month in which the collector filed the summary foreclosure petition to redeem.
 (Conn.
 Gen. Stat. § 12-183).

 Does a Mortgage Survive a Tax Sale or Tax Foreclosure in Connecticut?